aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fielddatabase/insertheadings/_index.md

 title: FieldDatabase.InsertHeadings
 linktitle: InsertHeadings
 second_title: Aspose.Words for .NET API Reference
-description: FieldDatabase property.
+description: FieldDatabase InsertHeadings property.
 Gets or sets whether to insert the field names from the database as column headings in the resulting table in C#.
 type: docs
 weight: 60
 url: /net/aspose.words.fields/fielddatabase/insertheadings/